bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/maria_elena.tudor/index.md

 ## Description

 This project combines the nostalgic feel of classic jukeboxes with a curated playlist of Romanian pop music from the 2000s.
-Users insert a coin to unlock playback; track information (title, artist, duration, release year) is shown on an OLED display.
-Physical buttons allow play/pause, previous/next and volume control.
+Users insert a coin to unlock playback; track information (title and artist) is shown on an OLED display.
+Physical buttons allow play/pause, previous/next, volume control and shuffling the playlist.

 ## Motivation